distributed-system-analysis/pbench/docs/pbench-agent.rst

    ``incoming/`` hierarchy is modified, which makes the writing of tools to extract data harder: they have to figure out arbitrary changes, instead of being able to assume a fixed structure.

-..
-[9]
-   A list of available tools in a specific group can be obtained with the ``--group`` option of ``list-tools``; unfortunately, there is no option to list all available tools - the current workaround is to check the contents of ``/opt/pbench-agent/tool-scripts``.